vaguirr1/weather_check/README.md

 “Create a Weather App Using Python | Tutorial for Beginners.”
 YouTube, YouTube, 6 Mar.
 2023, www.youtube.com/watch?v=VaqYFs7Az50.

 Dominict, Thomas.
 “DOMINICT/Pythonteachingcode: This Repo Contains a Variety of Starter Project Code and Demo Code for Showing Different Capabilities and How to Use Them in Python.”
-Pythonteachingcode, github.com/dominict/pythonteachingcode.
-Accessed 19 July 2024.
+Pythonteachingcode, https://github.com/dominict/pythonteachingcode.